marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-07 - Subroutines/Problem0001 - Print Numbers Except 3 and 6/problem.md

 There is no input for this problem.

 ## Output Description
-The procedure should return the numbers from 0 to 6, excluding 3 and 6.
+The procedure should print the numbers from 0 to 6, excluding 3 and 6.

 ## Input Samples